MinBZK/sdep.gov.nl/docs/IDS.md

 Functional IDs:

-- May be provided by competent authorities or platforms if desired.
+- May be provided by competent authorities or platforms if desired
-- If not, they are generated conform UID / RFC 9562 standard (except for `platformId` and `competentAuthorityId`, which are supplied by the authorization provider).
+- If not, they are generated according to the UID / RFC 9562 standard (except for `platformId` and `competentAuthorityId`, which are supplied by the authorization provider)
-- After a POST, the functional IDs are always returned/made visible.
+- After a POST, the functional IDs are always returned/made visible
-- This allows them to be reused in subsequent submissions.
+- This allows them to be reused in subsequent submissions
-- This also enables versioning (in combination with a timestamp).
+- This also enables versioning (in combination with a timstamp)

 https://datatracker.ietf.org/doc/rfc9562/